MCDReforged/MCDReforged/docs/source/plugin_dev/dev_tips.rst

 It's highly recommended to use your plugin id as the prefix of your translation key, so there will be no translation conflicts between plugins. e.g. use ``my_plugin.some.text`` instead of ``some.text`` as translation key

-The translation key could expressed as node name which under root node or the path of a nested multi-level nodes.
-For example, the following definitions of the translation key ``my_plugin.some.text`` in a language file in yaml format are equivalent.
+The translation key could be expressed as node name which under root node or the path of a nested multi-level nodes.
+For example, the following definitions of the translation key ``my_plugin.some.text`` in a language file in yaml (``.yml``) format are equivalent.

 .. code-block:: yaml